Before starting my second career as a financial advisor, I spent 21 years at the Federal Reserve, where my role… Read More

 She noted that Fidelity’s research3 into the key drivers of financial behaviors found that, “Confidence and financial knowledge are the top two drivers—much higher than any others.
 As employers think about how to understand the needs of their workforce, it’s also important to address those needs in a way that helps them feel more confident and knowledgeable.”

 This is something I have long believed—competence brings confidence.
-Employers have a clear opportunity to provide financial education to their employees.
+Employers have a clear opportunity to provide financial education and financial advice for employees.
 By giving them the knowledge to make competent decisions about their financial needs, employees will be more confident in doing so.

 Simplify the Benefits Process